-The organization had an established and documented process for the purchasing of materials and services, that included a traceable inventory, release, and verification of critical incoming material.
-Supplier management and qualification procedures were available and implemented with supplier agreements for critical suppliers available.
-Criteria for selection, evaluation, approval, and reevaluation of suppliers were documented.
-The non-conformities identified were successfully addressed by a CAPA process.
+The organization had an established and well documented process for the purchasing of materials and services, that included a traceable inventory, release, and verification of critical incoming material.
+Supplier management and qualification procedures were implemented with criteria for selection, evaluation, approval, and re-evaluation of suppliers.